kgashok/RPATraining/RPACamp.md

 ## _Why UiPath?_

 **[UiPath](https://www.uipath.com/)**  is a  _Windows-based desktop_  Robotic Process Automation software tool architects to automate business processes within Enterprises.
-This tool enables organizations to execute processes more efficiently by  _automa?ting monotonous and repetitive tasks_.
+This tool enables organizations to execute processes more efficiently by  _automating monotonous and repetitive tasks_.

 ## _Components of UiPath_